-FPU will output 2 sets of conditional signals, 1 set will be generated from before the adder outputs clamping/renormalizing/format conversion logic, we call this the pre conditional signals.
+FPU will output 2 sets of conditional signals, 1 set will be generated from before the adder outputs clamping/re-normalizing/format conversion logic, we call this the pre conditional signals.
 1 set will be generated from the final results after clamping and re-normalizing/format conversion logic, and we will call this the post conditional signals.
-The post conditional signals are used for fusing the compare instruction.
-The flags generated from the post conditional signals should be equivalent to the flags generated by a separate CMP instruction after the current arithmetic instruction.
+The post conditional signals are used for fusing the DX compare instruction.
+The flags generated from the post conditional signals should be equivalent to the flags generated from the current arithmetic instruction.